-Although 23rd Avenue is identified as a neighborhood public access point, the roadway itself will end at the southern property line of the project site with no other improved access to the beach along the roadway or at the end of the ROW.
+Although 23rd Avenue is identified as a neighborhood public access point, the roadway itself will end at the southern property Line of the project site with no other improved access to the beach along the roadway or at the end of the ROW.
 Given the proximity of direct public access points from East Cliff Drive to the beach immediately to the west of this site, it does not appear to be necessary to provide additional access where there is adequate access and where the coastal bluff prevents easy pedestrian reach of the beach.
+5. That the proposed development is in conformity with the certified local coastal program.